PayU-EMEA/plugin_prestashop/README.EN.md

 ### Option 1
 **recommended for users without FTP access to their PrestShop installation**

-1. Download plugin from [the plugin repository](https://github.com/PayU/plugin_prestashop) to local directory as zip.
+1. Download file `payu_prestashop_plugin_X.Y.Z.zip` from [releases](https://github.com/PayU/plugin_prestashop)
-2. Unzip locally downloaded file
-3. **Create zip archive of payu directory**
-4. Go to the PrestaShop administration page [http://adres-sklepu/adminxxx].
+2. Go to the PrestaShop administration page [http://adres-sklepu/adminxxx].
-5. Go to 'Modules and Services' > 'Modules and Services'.
+3. Go to 'Modules and Services' > 'Modules and Services'.
-6. Use 'Add a new module' option and point the archive containing the plugin (created in step 3)
+4. Use 'Add a new module' option and point the archive containing the plugin (downloaded in step 1)
-7. Load the plugin
+5. Load the plugin

 ### Option 2
 **recommended for users with FTP access to their PrestaShop installation**

-1. Download plugin from [the plugin repository](https://github.com/PayU/plugin_prestashop) to local directory as zip.
+1. Download file `payu_prestashop_plugin_X.Y.Z.zip` from [releases](https://github.com/PayU/plugin_prestashop)
 2. Unzip locally downloaded file
-3. Upload **'payu'** directory from your computer to **'modules'** catalog of your PrestaShop installation.
+3. Upload all unzipped files from your computer to `modules/payu` catalog of your PrestaShop installation.

 ## Upgrade